hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 ## Association Analyses

+All associations between handgrip strength, functional connectivity and cognitive performance were performed using linear regression models on R.

-All code and supporting files for the association analyses are located in the `AssociationAnalyses` folder.
+The code and supporting files for the association analyses are located in the `AssociationAnalyses` folder.

 ### Main files: